Singulink/Singulink.Enums/README.md

 ## Benchmarks (.NET 8.0)

 The following is a comparison between Singulink Enums, Enums.Net (v5.0) and operators / system methods (where applicable).
-Some methods may have subtle behavioral differences.
+Some methods may have subtle behavioral differences (for the better, in our opinion):

 ```
 | Method                            | Mean        | Error     | StdDev    |